Shippable/docs/sources/deploy/deploy-mvp-8.md

 ##1.
 Building blocks

-### You will need to get familiar with the following platform building blocks:

 **Resources**

 - [cluster](/platform/workflow/resource/cluster/) resource that represents a set of machines on a container orchestration system.
 - [image](/platform/workflow/resource/image/) resource that references a Docker image on a specific docker registry.

 **Jobs**

 - [manifest](/platform/workflow/job/manifest/) which creates a versioned, immutable service definition of a deployable unit for your application.
 - [deploy](/platform/workflow/job/deploy/) which deploys a [manifest](/platform/workflow/job/manifest/) to a cluster.

 ##2.
 Setup
 You need to create two account integrations for this scenario:

-#### Orchestration service account integration
+### Orchestration service account integration
 This integration configures the credentials needed to access the container orchestration service.

 The following container orchestration services are supported as endpoints: